kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 ## Starting `:dbg`

-Before we start tracing, we would need to start the process with the following
+Before we start tracing, we need to start the `dbg` and `tracer` process with the following
 code:

 ```elixir